-- Set an appointment and take the piece for appraisal.
+- Call us or take the piece for appraisal.
 An artwork needs to be evaluated to determine its current value and know the loan amount.
 Typically, you will be allowed to borrow a percentage of the appraised value.Knowing the real value of an artwork may take time in order to verify its authenticity and provenance.
 If you have any paperwork on the piece, bring it along to help speed up the appraisal process.
 You can also send images ahead of time and other details such as the artwork’s dimensions, its title, and the name of the artist who created it.

 - Decide whether the loan is a go or a no. An offer will be made to you depending on the results of the appraisal.
 Important details about the loan such as term, duration and interest rates will also be discussed to you.
 Based from that, you will decide whether to take the loan or not.If you agree with the terms, you can sign on the contract and receive the loan amount.
 If you don’t, you can try to negotiate or explore options with other lenders.

 In most cases, lenders put the artwork used as collateral in a secured place for the duration of the loan.
 But according to a report, borrowers can still keep the piece in their gallery if its security of interest is registered under the Uniform Commercial Code.